lacanoid/datalink/ROADMAP.md

 - init.d / systemd scripts for datalinker
 - Transactional File IO functions + file spaces / bfile like functionality
 - Native postgres interface to curl
+- some sort of file to url mapping. dlurl* functions could use these.
+- Files on remote servers.
+Perhaps foreign servers + dblink

 Todo
 ====